 At present, the scheme is only eligible for households in England, not Scotland, Wales or Northern Ireland.
 Find out more about schemes available in these regions through the Energy Saving Trust website.

 You are able to claim the Green Homes Grant alongside the Renewable Heat Incentive scheme where applicable; however, you must notify Ofgem and the value of the Green Homes Grant will be deducted from your RHI payments.
 You cannot receive funding from Energy Company Obligation (ECO) for the same measure as the Green Homes Grant.

 How to apply for the Green Homes Grant

 Homeowners in England can now access advice on improving their home’s energy efficiency from the Simple Energy Advice service, which will suggest which home improvements the Green Home Grant could fund for their property.

 This service will help you create a plan for your home, then offer a list of approved businesses who can carry out the work from their local area.
 You can download your plan, before contacting installers to get quotes for the improvements that you have selected.
 You'll need to keep a record of these quotes, as these will need to submitted as part of the application process.

 Vouchers for the Green Homes Grant are now available through the Government's Green Homes Grant site.
-The scheme is currently scheduled to run until March 2021, and all work will need to be completed before this deadline.
+The scheme has been extended to run until March 2022, and all work will need to be completed before this deadline.